 + What is the regional government, health and social services reform?

-18 new counties will be formed.
-County councils will be selected via election to make the decisions in the counties.
-The municipalities will remain, but some of their assignments are transferred to the counties.
-Most of the assignments of ELY centres, TE offices, Regional State Administrative Agencies, and joint municipal authorities are also transferred to the counties.
-The counties do not have the right to collect taxes; rather, their funding comes from the state and from client charges.
-The counties will organise the health and social services for their respective areas, and ensure the availability of the services and the implementation of the freedom of choice in accordance with the freedom of choice act.
+In the regional government reform, Finland’s current regions will cease to exist and will be replaced by 18 counties.
+Decision-making in the counties will be performed by county councils composed of councillors elected in county elections.
+The municipalities will remain, but some of their duties will be transferred to the counties.
+Most of the duties of the ELY Centres, TE Offices, Regional State Administrative Agencies and joint municipal authorities will also be transferred to the counties.
+The counties will not have the right to collect taxes; rather, their funding will come from central government and from client charges.
+The counties will be responsible for organising the health and social services for their respective areas, for ensuring the availability of the services and for ensuring freedom of choice in accordance with the Freedom of Choice Act.

 + When will the reform take place?

-In the beginning of 2019, the county councils and counties will get organised, and during that spring they will make the decisions on the organisation of the health and social services and the implementation of the freedom of choice.
+After election, the county councils and counties will get organised, and they will make decisions on the organisation of health and social services and the implementation of freedom of choice.

 Quite the opposite!
-The main idea of the entire regional government, health and social services reform is to create a modern, streamlined, and cost-efficient administration for Finland, which will serve people in a client-oriented manner.
+The main idea of the entire regional government, health and social services reform is to establish a system of administration in Finland that is modern, streamlined and cost-efficient, and which serves people in a client-oriented manner.

-The number of different administrative organisations is radically reduced, as some 190 inter-municipal or other organisations are replaced with 18 counties which will manage the assignments of approximately 400 municipal or state authorities.
-This means a giant leap towards a one-stop shop principle in client-oriented service.
-Most of the assignments of ELY centres, TE offices, Regional State Administrative Agencies, joint municipal authorities, and municipalities are moved under the same county roof to ensure that the clients receive the best services for their situation in a flexible manner.
-Collecting the assignments in one place will also make employment services more efficient, as it becomes easier for the needs of companies to meet the expertise of job-seekers.
+The number of different administrative organisations will be radically reduced, as some 190 inter-municipal or other organisations will be replaced with 18 counties which will manage the duties of approximately 400 municipal or central government authorities.
+This means a giant leap towards a one-stop shop principle in a client-oriented service.
+Most of the duties of the ELY Centres, the TE Offices, the Regional State Administrative Agencies, the joint municipal authorities and the municipalities will be moved under the same county roof to ensure that clients receive the best services for their situation in a flexible manner.
+Gathering these duties together in one place will also bring greater efficiency, for example to employment services, as it will be possible to match the needs of companies with those of jobseekers more effectively.

 + What will happen to local services?

-The county must ensure that important public services are available to everyone and reasonably easily accessible.
-The local health and social services are provided for the everyday life of the clients, and their availability is secured using new means, including digital and mobile services.
-Social services are an example of local services produced at the client’s home, as a mobile service, or at an office that is easily reachable by public transport.
-Such services can include home care, family work, and child welfare services.
-Services and help at home is also available for elderly people.
-The role of the municipality remains significant for the everyday environment of the residents.
-Early childhood education, school, exercise opportunities, food and cultural services, land use planning, and traffic arrangements are examples of matters which affect the health and well-being of people.
-The municipalities remain responsible for organising these matters, among many others.
+The county will have to ensure that important public services are available to everyone and are reasonably easily accessible.
+Local healthcare and social welfare services will be provided for the everyday lives of clients, and the availability of these services will be secured using new means, including online and mobile services.
+Social services are an example of local services produced at the client’s home, as a mobile service, or at a nearby unit.
+Such services can include home care, family work and child welfare services.
+Services and help at home will also be available for older people.
+The role of the municipality will remain significant for the everyday environment of its residents.
+The municipalities will remain responsible for organising matters such as early childhood education, school, exercise opportunities, food and culture services, land use planning, and traffic arrangements, which are all matters which affect people’s health and wellbeing.

 + How can I make a difference?

-You can make your voice heard through voting in the county elections, but also through youth councils and boards for the elderly and the disabled, client panels, county initiatives, and county referendums.
-Decisions related to your area which were previously made by regional offices of state or joint municipal authorities (ELY, Regional State Administrative Agencies, TE offices) will now be made directly by those selected for the job by you and the other residents in your area.
-All residents of the county as well as communities and foundations operating in the area are entitled to make initiatives in matters related to the operations of the county.
+You can make your voice heard through voting in the county elections, but also through youth councils, older people’s councils, disabled people’s councils, client panels, county initiatives and county referendums.
+Decisions concerning your area which were previously made by regional offices of state or joint municipal authorities (ELY Centres, Regional State Administrative Agencies, TE Offices) will now be made directly by those elected to the job by you and the other residents in your area.
+All residents of the county as well as corporate entities and foundations operating in the area will be entitled to submit initiatives in matters related to the activities of the county.

-+ Can I receive services in my native language?
++ Will I be able to receive services in my native language?

-As a client, you are entitled to services in Finnish or Swedish.
-Sometimes, there is no common language.
-In these cases, an interpreter must be used, or the staff must otherwise ensure that the client understands how their matters are being processed.
+As a client, you will be entitled to services in Finnish or Swedish.
+Sometimes, there will be no common language.
+In these cases, an interpreter will have to be used, or the staff will otherwise need to ensure that the client understands how their matters are being dealt with.